Erasable signature of Majorana bound state due to coupling with the T-shaped quantum-dot structure: Introduction

-The successful realization of the Majorana bound states (MBSs) introduces the new connotation to the fundamental physics and applications\cite{exp1,exp2,exp3,exp4,Simon1,Wil}.
-Encouraged by their abundant physics, lots of theoretical groups have dedicated themselves to the research in this field\cite{Kitaev1,Sau1,Oreg,Sau2,Sau3,Alice,SatoM}.
+The successful realization of the Majorana bound states (MBSs) introduces the new connotation to the fundamental physics and applications\cite{exp1,exp2,exp3,exp4,Simon1,Wil,aa1,aa2}.
+Inspired by their abundant physics, lots of theoretical groups have dedicated themselves to the research in this field\cite{Kitaev1,Sau1,Oreg,Sau2,Sau3,Alice,SatoM}.
 Various interesting results have been reported.
 For instance, when a pair of MBSs is coupled to the two leads of one circuit, the nonlocality of the MBSs was observed because of the occurrence of the crossed Andreev reflection\cite{Beenakker,liujie1}.
 In the junction between a normal metal and a chain of coupled MBSs, the Andreev reflection behavior shows odd-even effects\cite{Flensberg1,EPL1}.
-Furthermore, the transport properties of mesoscopic circuits have been investigated by considering finite couplings between the regular bound states and the MBSs, especially the Majorana zero mode (MZM)\cite{Kond1}.
-It has been demonstrated that the MZM affects the conductance through the noninteracting QD by giving rise to the sharp decrease of the conductance by $1\over2$\cite{Liude,GongMBS,GongCAP}.
-When the MZMs are indirectly coupled to the leads via QDs, the local and crossed Andreev reflections can be controlled by shifting the QD levels.
-This realizes the controllable nonlocal transport of MZMs\cite{Liujie2,PRL}.
-In addition, the MZMs have been found to make nontrivial contributions to the electron correlations\cite{correl1,correl2}.
+Furthermore, the transport properties of mesoscopic circuits have been investigated by considering finite couplings between the regular bound states and the MBS\cite{Kond1}.
+It has been demonstrated that the MBS affects the conductance through the noninteracting QD by giving rise to the sharp decrease of the conductance by $1\over2$\cite{Liude,GongMBS,GongCAP}.
+When the MBSs are indirectly coupled to the leads via QDs, the local and crossed Andreev reflections can be controlled by shifting the QD levels.
+This realizes the controllable nonlocal transport of MBSs\cite{Liujie2,PRL,aa3}.
+In addition, MBSs have been found to make nontrivial contributions to the electron correlations\cite{correl1,correl2}.